 Sample

 The sample consisted of participants from the Longitudinal Study of American Youth (LSAY).
 The LSAY was funded by the National Science Foundation in 1986 to investigate the development of student achievement in the middle and high school, and the relationship of those patterns to career choices.
 The data was collected from a nationally representative probability sample of students recruited through their schools, which were selected from a probability sample of United States public school districts.
 Each year of the study, students took math and science achievement tests, as well as completed attitudinal questionnaires (Kimmel, & Miller, 2008).
-In the sample used for this study, participants were seventh grade cohort.
+In the sample used for this study, participants were from the seventh grade cohort.
 The cohort included students from 52 middle schools across the nation in 1987.
-From each school approximately 60 students were selected at random.
-The sample was comprised of predominantly white (70%), followed by African-American (11%), Hispanic (9%), Asian (4%), Native American (2%), and students who did not indicate any race/ethnicity (5%).
-There were approximately equal numbers between female (48%) and male (52%).
-More than 95% of the original sample were surveyed in 2007 about their career choices (Miller, & Kimmel, 2012).
+From each school approximately 60 students seventh graders were selected at random.
+The sample was comprised of students who were predominantly white (70%), followed by African-American (11%), Hispanic (9%), Asian (4%), Native American (2%), and students who did not indicate any race/ethnicity (5%).
+There was an approximate equal split between female (48%) and male (52%) students.
+More than 95% of the original sample were surveyed in 2007, when the student were approximately 32 years old, about their career choices (Miller, & Kimmel, 2012).
 The current study included data from students who participated in an attitudinal survey, and mathematics and science achievement tests in 1987, and career attainment survey in 2007.
 The total sample size was 3,116.

 Measures

 Mathematics and science attitudes.
 Ten items were used to represent mathematics and science attitudes.
-Selection of these items reflected prior literature about social cognitive career theory which discussed student enjoyment of mathematics and science, and perceived usefulness and importance of mathematics and science in the future (Lent, & Brown, 2006).
-In particular, social cognitive career theory indicates that it is important to have these constructs, self-efficacy, outcome expectations, interests and goals to be successful in math and science.
-There was two item to measure self-efficacy, “I enjoy math”, and “I enjoy science”.
-There were four items to measure outcome expectations, “Math is useful in everyday problems”, “Math helps a person think logically”, “Science is useful in everyday problems”, and “ Science helps a person think logically”.
-There were another four items to measure interests and goals, “It is important to know math to get a good job”, “I will use math in many ways as an adult”, “It is important to know science to get a good job”, and “I will use science in many ways as an adult”.
+Selection of these items reflected literature about social cognitive career theory which discussed student enjoyment of mathematics and science, and perceived usefulness and importance of mathematics and science in the future (Lent, & Brown, 2006).
+In particular, social cognitive career theory indicates that it is important to have the following constructs to be successful in math and science: self-efficacy, outcome expectations, interests, and goals..
+There were two items that measured self-efficacy, “I enjoy math”, and “I enjoy science”.
+There were four items that measured outcome expectations, “Math is useful in everyday problems”, “Math helps a person think logically”, “Science is useful in everyday problems”, and “Science helps a person think logically”.
+There were another four items that measured interests and goals, “It is important to know math to get a good job”, “I will use math in many ways as an adult”, “It is important to know science to get a good job”, and “I will use science in many ways as an adult”.

-Items about mathematics and science attitudes were used in this study to reflect prior research that most STEM careers require both mathematics and science knowledge, and attitudes are content-specific and measures should be tailored to the specific domain (Bandura, 1986; Hackett, & Betz, 1981; Lent, & Brown, 2006).
-Response options of those ten items were: strongly agree, agree, not sure, disagree, strongly disagree.
-These options were coded in a way that higher values represented stronger agreement or more positive attitudes, and lower values represented less agreement or less positive attitudes.
+Items about mathematics and science attitudes were used in this study to reflect prior research which indicates that most STEM careers require both mathematics and science knowledge, and attitudes are content-specific and measures should be tailored to the specific domain (Bandura, 1986; Hackett, & Betz, 1981; Lent, & Brown, 2006).
+Response options of the ten items used in our study were: strongly agree, agree, not sure, disagree, strongly disagree.
+These options were coded in a way such that higher values represented stronger agreement or more positive attitudes, and lower values represented less agreement or less positive attitudes.

 Mathematics achievement.
 Student mathematics achievement was measured in the fall of twelfth grade (M = 68.74, SD = 15).
 Scores on the test were obtained using an Item Response Theory modeling (Lord, 1980) on a scale ranging from 0 to 100.
-Items on the test were based on the National Assessment of Educational Progress (NAEP), and were designed to measure basic math skills, algebra, geometry, and quantitative literacy.
+Items on the math test were based on the National Assessment of Educational Progress (NAEP), and were designed to measure basic math skills, algebra, geometry, and quantitative literacy.
 Twelfth grade achievement was specified in the analysis as a proximal outcome variable.